-Development Plan & Status: Architectural firm, Jensen Yorba Lott (JYL), was retained to conduct a functional assessment of the existing DPS facility with the following goals and objectives:
+Development Plan & Status : Architectural firm, Jensen Yorba Lott (JYL), was retained to conduct a functional assessment of the existing DPS facility with the following goals and objectives:

-- Analyze comprehensive space needs for current/future program requirements - Identify short-comings of the existing facility to meet those requirements tion.

-- Analyze building for building codes, conditions, and expansion opportunities - Provide schematics for building expansion or new const that meets DPS program requirements and will serve the City of Unalaska for the next 50 years - Identify potential sites suitable for consideration for a new DPS complex schematic drawings, and cost estimates.
-Results of pre-design will support full design and construc-
+- Analyze comprehensive space needs for current/future program requirements - Identify short-comings of the existing facility to meet those requirements - Analyze building for building codes, conditions, and expansion opportunities - Provide schematics for building expansion or new const that meets DPS program requirements and will serve the City of Unalaska for the next 50 years - Identify potential sites suitable for consideration for a new DPS complex

-Based on Council input and budget amendment, pre-design scope increased to bring new proposed

-Police Station and renovation of the existing building to a high level pre-design including geotech,
+Based on Council input and budget amendment, pre-design scope increased to bring new proposed Police Station and renovation of the existing building to a high level pre-design including geotech, schematic drawings, and cost estimates.
+Results of pre-design will support full design and construction.